rishabhindoria/Neural-Machine-Translation-Evaluation/README.md

 • Saved the model using Python Pickle library to a file for quick use next time to classify new test data.

 • Outperformed other classmates to be in top 5 among 180.

+# Running instructions

+• First paramter is the training data set file containing two sentences along with the reference sentence and the second paramter is the     file containing labels for supervised learning

+  python computeTrainFeatures.py -i dev.train -l data/dev.train.answers -n 38234

+• Use: "python computeTrainFeatures.py -h" cmd for getting help regarding explaination of parameters.

+• Similarly test features can be computed using: python computeTestFeatures.py -i dev.test -n 18351

+• Compute the model on the computed features using: python runModel.py

+• Run the model for generating predictions and getting accuracy score

+  python compare-with-human-evaluation -i dev.test -t data/dev.test.answers < eval.out